MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 * [Download Visual Studio Enterprise 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Enterprise&rel=17)

 When you install Visual Studio 2022, select the **Desktop development with C++** workload.
 Don't worry about the SDK at this point; you install this in step 2 below.

+> [!NOTE]
+> Make sure to use Visual Studio 17.4.1 or newer.
+Specifically, driver debugging within Visual Studio does not work from Visual Studio 17.2.0 up until 17.4.1.
+For more info, see [WDK Known Issues](./wdk-known-issues.md).

 WDK has Spectre mitigation enabled by default but requires Spectre mitigated libraries to be installed with Visual Studio for each architecture you're developing for.
 Additionally, developing drivers for Arm/Arm64/Arm64EC require the build tools for these architectures to also be installed with Visual Studio.
 To locate these items, you need to know the latest version of MSVC installed on your system.